 - Flanagan JC; The critical incident technique.
 Psychol Bull.
 1954 Jul;51(4):327-58.

-- McKay J, Bradley N, Lough M, et al; A review of significant events analysed in general practice: implications for the BMC Fam Pract.
+- McKay J, Bradley N, Lough M, et al; A review of significant events analysed in general practice: implications for the quality and safety of patient care.
+BMC Fam Pract.
 2009 Sep 1;10:61.

 - A first class service: quality in the new NHS; Dept of Health, July 1998